Finding a lost item using numerology might seem impossible, but has proven to be accurate and effective over time.

 67: A younger (probably female) family member will find and return it.

-68: Although it has been lost and found twice (you may not be aware of this) but a third person will find it and then you’ll get it back.
+68: Although it has been lost and found twice (you may not be aware of this), a third person will discover it, and you’ll get it back.

 69: It is close to a friend or relative’s house you visited recently.